dennisrcao/neural-stem-slicer/README.md

 > **Still in development**  - this has been an independent project of mine for months if you're interested in helping out - hit me up : )

+<b>TODO:</b>
+- type check for manual override must be a number BPM and a camelot wheel string

 # Split Stems
 ---